Microscopic Encoding of Macroscopic Universality: Scaling Properties of Dirac Eigenspectra near QCD Chiral Phase Transition

-\autoref{eq:kn2} is our main theoretical result connecting the cumulants of the order parameter to the $n$-point correlations of the quark energy levels, $\ru{}$.
-The explicit expressions of $\cum{1}[\pbp]$, $\cum{2}[\pbp]$, and $\cum{3}[\pbp]$ in terms of $\ru{}$ are provided in the \autoref{eq:eq:Kn-rhoU} of Supplemental Materials.
+\autoref{eq:kn2} is our main theoretical result connecting the cumulants of the order parameter to the $n$-point correlations of the quark energy levels $\ru{}$.
+The explicit expressions of $\cum{1}[\pbp]$, $\cum{2}[\pbp]$, and $\cum{3}[\pbp]$ in terms of $\ru{}$ are provided in \autoref{eq:eq:Kn-rhoU} of Supplemental Material.

 The chiral phase transition in the staggered lattice QCD at nonvanishing lattice spacings is expected to be in the 3-dimensional $O(2)$ universality class.
 Following the expectations for a 3-dimensional $O(2)$ spin model near criticality~\cite{Engels:2001bq}, in the vicinity of the chiral transition